-The Basic 3 sheath is slim and lies flat against the body, making it easy to move around in tight quarters.
-It has a quiet appearance and can be carried in a vertical or horizontal position.
+The Basic 3 sheath is slim, discreet, and lies flat against the body, making it easy to move around in tight quarters.
 The velcro flap can either be closed over the handle or folded backwards and tucked in for easy deployment.
 The knife slides into the sheath with the blade facing in either direction.
 The Kydex liner fits snugly into the webbed pouch, and pulls out for cleaning.
 It can be spread open and rinsed or shaken out so sand and dirt won't build up over time and dull the tip.

 BASIC 3 FEATURES AT A GLANCE